 Patient in the video has used stem cell therapy for back pain, but is not the patient discussed in this case study.

 Individual patient results may vary.
 Please contact us today to find out if stem cell therapy may be able to help you.

 Long Term Back Pain Treatment Results

-At 12 months after the patient’s initial regenerative stem cell procedure he reported that he was pain free and had recently run a marathon without return of his low back or Achilles pain.
+At 12 months after the patient’s initial regenerative stem cell procedure, he reported that he was pain-free and had recently run a marathon without the return of his low back or Achilles pain.
 He continues to do well and has returned to all of his pre-injury activities.